cwnorton/shell-novice/01-filedir.md

 > ## Username Variation {.callout}
 >
 > In this lesson, we have used the username `nelle` (associated
-> with our hypothetical scientist Nelle) in example input and output throughout.
+> with our hypothetical scientist Lynne) in example input and output throughout.
 > However, when
 > you type this lesson's commands on your computer,
 > you should see and use something different,